TekMonksGitHub/monkshu/README.md

 Monkshu is 100% compliant with [JAMStack](https://jamstack.org) standards for modern web development.

+Fully independent - Monkshu is built ground up to not require any other dependencies other than base Node.js.
+Includes embedded HTTP servers as well.

 ## Monkshu's JAMStack
 * Javascript - Monkshu frontend is simple ES6 JS modules
 * Api - Monkshu Backend is a feature rich and easy to use API framework